Michael Aspel: Personal life

-Aspel has been married three times and has seven children.
-He married Dian Sessions in 1957; they had two children and divorced in 1961.
-Aspel married Anne Reed, a TV scriptwriter, in 1962 and they had twin children, divorcing in 1967.
-In 1977, Aspel married actress Elizabeth Power, best known for her role as Christine Hewitt in EastEnders; the couple had two sons, but Aspel left her in 1994 for a production assistant on This Is Your Life, Irene Clarke.
+Aspel has been married three times and had seven children, including one who died at three days.
+He married Dian Sessions in 1957.
+They had two sons; one son died age 29 of cancer.
+The couple divorced in 1961.
+Aspel married Anne Reed, a TV scriptwriter, in 1962 and they had twin children, one son and one daughter, before divorcing in 1967.
+In 1977, Aspel married actress Elizabeth Power, best known for her role as Christine Hewitt in EastEnders.
+The couple had two sons; a third died at three days old, and a fourth was stillborn.

+Aspel left her in 1994 for a production assistant on This Is Your Life, Irene Clarke, and they are still together, as of 2025.
+They live in Weybridge, Surrey.

 As a supporter of the charity Cancer Research UK, Aspel was made a Freeman of the borough of Elmbridge, Surrey, in April 2008.

-A 2004 article in The Independent reported that Aspel had a dormant case of Non-Hodgkin lymphoma.
+A 2004 article in The Independent reported that Aspel had a dormant case of non-Hodgkin lymphoma.
+He gets it checked annually.

 Charity work

 Aspel is a Vice-President of The Children's Trust, a UK charity for children with brain injury.

-He is also a Patron and long time supporter of Princess Alice Hospice, Esher and The British Evacuees Association.
+He is also a Patron and long time supporter of the Princess Alice Hospice, Esher and The British Evacuees Association.

-Aspel is one of nine presidents of The Young People's Trust for the Environment.
+Aspel is one of nine presidents of Better Planet Education.